dotnet/csharplang/proposals/csharp-10.0/record-structs.md

 A record struct has a public constructor whose signature corresponds to the value parameters of the type declaration.
 This is called the primary constructor for the type.
 It is an error to have a primary constructor and a constructor with the same signature already present in the struct.
-A record struct is not permitted to declare a parameterless primary constructor.

 Instance field declarations for a record struct are permitted to include variable initializers.
 If there is no primary constructor, the instance initializers execute as part of the parameterless constructor.